 More recently, the area is known more for its industrial roots, producing a number of different textiles between 1891 and 1980, providing some wealth to the area and attracting a larger population.
 This slightly eclectic history has provided Tottington with a wide range of property types and styles from the stone and red brick built terraces and cottages provided for the millers in the Industrial Revolution, to the period semi-detached properties that were the result of increased population and wealth, and now to the modern semi-detached and detached homes that we see being built to accommodate those still arriving at a very popular area.

 Cardwells consistently have a good stock level of all variety of properties in Tottington, and since we opened our Bury Town Centre branch on Market Street in 2008, we have worked hard to bring our branch to the strength that can be seen today, and to develop the property market presence we have in Tottington, and throughout Bury.

-Located to the North West of, and approximately 2 miles away from, Bury Town Centre and approximately 14 miles North of Manchester City Centre, is Walshaw.
+Located to the north west of, and approximately 2 miles away from Bury and 14 miles north of Manchester, is Walshaw.
 Walshaw is not by any means steeped in a rich and full history.
-Like most villages, it merely has references to days gone by, in the form of Christ Church and its grounds, and the Memorial Cross that stands on the island at the junction of High Street and Walshaw Road.
+Like most villages, it merely has references to days gone by in the form of Christ Church and its grounds, and the Memorial Cross that stands on the island at the junction of High Street and Walshaw Road.

 We have offices in Bolton and Bury, with our areas of selling covering much of Lancashire.
 We have property for sale around the North West, including Manchester.
 We will be more than happy to help you with any aspect of the home buying experience, whether it’s simply just a bit of advice, or you’ve seen a house you’ve set your heart on but aren’t sure what to do next.
 Call one of our branches (we also cover Walkden and Worsley) or pay us a visit to see exactly what we can do for you.